pytorch/serve/ts/handler_utils/preprocess/built-in/Readme.md

 This will generate a `default.dali` file which is a serialized dali pipeline file

-:warning: The default pipline has pre-processing stage for image_classifier example.
+:warning: The default pipeline has pre-processing stage for image_classifier example.

 To add additional built-in pipelines,